GoodUncleFood/petite/readme.md

 * log : true (Should the service log events and message to the console?)
 * debug : false (Should the service throw exceptions when they are encountered?)

+See the "Accessing config data" section below for more details on how environment-specific configuration works.

 ### Start the service
+The petite.start() function takes no arguments.

 ```js
 petite.start();